-Authors: The authors answered similar concerns about reproducibility at points #10 of Reviewer #1 and additionally at point #5 of this Reviewer.
+Authors: We thank the reviewer for this important point.
+We have now performed additional ddPCR on samples with low VAFs and focused this analysis on VUSo as these mutations had no other biological replicates.
+Please see our response to comment #10 of Reviewer #1 and additionally to comment #5 of this Reviewer.
 The authors kindly refer the Reviewer to the corresponding sections for a more elaborate discussion of the results.